andresteingress/golr/README.md

-golr
+Golr - A Go Client for Apache Solr
 ====

-A small footprint Go client library for Apache Solr.
+Golr is a small footprint library to access Apache Solr's REST API from within Go programs and libraries.